wwt/SwiftCurrent/wiki/Getting-Started.md

 }
 ```

 Don't forget to hook everything up in storyboards.
 And congratulations!
-You've created your first [FlowRepresentable]() and launched your first [Workflow]()!
+You've created your first [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html) and launched your first [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html)!
 Pretty simple.

 ## Enhancing the first screen

 On `FirstViewController` let's add a `UITextField` so the user can enter their email address, a `UILabel` to welcome them and a `UIButton` for them to save.
+When saving we'll want to pass the textfield data forward, so we will also update our [UIWorkflowItem](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/UIWorkflowItem.html) to specify `String?` as our output type.

 ```swift
 class FirstViewController: UIWorkflowItem<String, String?>, StoryboardLoadable {